c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 A reason why it works so well is that modern software engineering is *very* repetitive.
 It is rare that a problem that you feel smart by solving yourself didn't actually already exist in *many* different contexts, but, as the models get better, they are able to generalize and instinctively generate tokens to the right solution.

-Most of the engineers that dismiss the AI doing their job don't realise that most of their clever hacks already exist in nature.
+Most of the engineers that don't see the AI doing their job don't fail to realise that most of our clever hacks already exist in nature.
+Even if the AI was far worse at "thinking", it could generalize from far more examples than what our human brains are able to consume.

 There is still some nudging to do.
 Some thinking on really new problems.
-But overall, "software-engineering" with the humans fully in charge is over.
+But overall, "software-engineering" with the humans fully in charge is nearing the end.

 #### Sovereignty concerns